Ilaney: [Wolverine] says much during one leap, no?

-- Crank takes the above shouting match and cubes it by having a character fall out of a helicopter (at what looked like a relatively low altitude), have a fight to the death, and still have time to pull out his phone, connect to an answering machine, wait through the message, leave one of his own, and hang up.
+- Crank has a character fall out of a helicopter (at what looked like a relatively low altitude), have a fight to the death, and still have time to pull out his phone, connect to an answering machine, listen to a whole message, leave one of his own, and hang up.

 - In Ferris Bueller's Day Off, narrating is a free action for Ferris, and none of the other characters are aware that he's doing it.

-- Both parodied and played straight in Pirates of the Caribbean: At World's End, when Will and Elizabeth ask Barbossa to marry them during the final battle.
-Barbossa tries to deliver the "Do you (insert name here) wish to" -speech, but has to constantly stop to fight Davy Jones's crew.
-Played straight in that when he finally gets enough and yells: "Just kiss!", Will and Elizabeth kiss for several seconds and not a single pesky enemy tries to kill them during that.
+- Pirates of the Caribbean: At World's End: When Will and Elizabeth ask Barbossa to marry them during the final battle, Barbossa is constantly interrupted by Davy Jones's crew.
+He finally has enough and yells, "Just kiss!"
+Funnily enough, Will and Elizabeth kiss for several seconds, and no one tries to kill them during that time.

-- Completely straight in 2012.
-John Cusack's character is given a pretty short Exact Time to Failure before going to unjam some machinery, but the time he takes to speak to his family doesn't count.
+- In 2012, John Cusack's character is given a pretty short Exact Time to Failure before going to unjam some machinery — but the time he takes to speak to his family doesn't count.

-- Also done straight in Armageddon.
-Bruce Willis knows that he has only a few minutes to press the detonator that will destroy the giant asteroid and kill him in the process.
-So naturally he finds a camera and spends several of those minutes giving a tearful goodbye to his daughter, still managing to press the button at the last second.
+- In Armageddon, Bruce Willis knows that he has only a few minutes to press the detonator that will destroy the giant asteroid and kill him in the process.
+So naturally, he finds a camera and spends several of those minutes giving a tearful goodbye to his daughter, still managing to press the button at the last second.